kkasputis/CustomerQueue/README.md

 Applying for a ticket: If you are logged in as a USER, just choose specialist from a drop-down selection and press "Get ticket".
 The system will use your registered email.
 Otherwise you will have to provide an email.
 If you have, or will register an account later with provided email, you will be able to see it in your profile page.

 Ticket time: all specialists have their working hours, so you can not get a meeting with them when they are not working.
-System checks tikcet queues for selected specialist and selects nearest available time.
+System checks ticket queues for selected specialist and selects nearest available time.
 System also checks if there were canceled tickets.